 An unlicensed person may be asked to assist a patient on or off the table or remove or apply bandages at the direction of the licensed podiatrist.
 An unlicensed person cannot "provide any service which constitutes the practice of podiatry" as defined in Education Law.
 For instance, a podiatrist cannot delegate surgical procedures or ultrasound treatment to an unlicensed person.
-Under Section 6509(7) of Education Law, such actions could expose a licensed podiatrist to charges of professional misconduct.
+Under Section 6509(7) of Education Law and Section 29.1 of the Rules of the Board of Regents, such actions could expose a licensed podiatrist to charges of professional misconduct.
 The licensed podiatrist should remain in the office where the services are being performed and evaluate the services performed by the unlicensed person before the dismissal of the patient.

 Podiatric Radiography Assistants - the task of taking x-rays of the foot can be delegated to an unlicensed person who has completed a course of study approved by the Education Department and who is under the direct supervision of a licensed podiatrist.